-- engage in business activities from which they may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the Group); - (b) whose operating results are regularly reviewed by the Group's chief operating decision maker (i.e. the Group's Chief Executive Officer) in making decisions about resources to be allocated to the segment and assessing its performance; and - (c) for which discrete financial information is available.
+- engage in business activities from which they may earn revenues and incur expenses (including revenues and expenses relating to transactions with other components of the Group); - (b) whose operating results are regularly reviewed by the Group's chief operating decision maker (i.e. the Management Board) in making decisions about resources to be allocated to the segment and assessing its performance; and - (c) for which discrete financial information is available.